Our Guide to

-To see the Big Five visit South Africa’s Kruger National Park and private reserves like Sabi Sand, the Eastern Cape, Madikwe, Phinda and Timbavati.
-In Kenya you have the Masai Mara and Laikipia and a Serengeti safari in Tanzania may also be fruitful.
+Big Five safaris are not available just anywhere in Africa.
+Work with the experts to identify the best location to suit your needs and interests.
+Some of the areas for Big Five safaris include South Africa’s Kruger National Park, private reserves like Sabi Sand, the Eastern Cape, Madikwe, Phinda and Timbavati.
+In Kenya its Masai Mara and Laikipia, a Serengeti safari in Tanzania.
 In Botswana thanks to massive conservation efforts by Great Plains Conservation and &Beyond there are now rhino on Chief’s Island meaning a Big Five safari may just be possible.
-Lesser known regions for a Big Five safari include Akagera National Park in Rwanda thanks to the recent reintroduction of lion and rhino and Malawi’s Majete National Park.
+Lesser known regions for Big Five safaris include Akagera National Park in Rwanda thanks to the recent reintroduction of lion and rhino and Malawi’s Majete National Park.

 Lions in Africa